 The following are symptoms of more severe flu infection or symptoms of complications.
 If your child has any of these symptoms, bring your child to a hospital emergency room or call 9-1-1 right away:

-Your child's doctor may recommend taking antiviral medication to treat your child.
+Your child's doctor may recommend antiviral medication to treat your child if the infection is severe or if they at a high risk of severe infection.
 It is important to start antivirals as soon as possible.

 Follow these steps to help prevent your child from getting the flu: